Welcome to today's edition of the Rush 24-7 podcast.

 I'm right here.

-You hear all those horns honking out.
+Do you hear all those horns honking out?

-I said, Is that what that is?
+I said, is that what that is?

-Sharpton's protest at BlackRock is underway.
+She said, yeah, Sharpton's protest at BlackRock is underway.

-Al Sharpton now demanding that CBS follow in the footsteps of PMS NBC and cancel the Imus show.
+Al Sharpton now demanding that CBS follow in the footsteps of PMSNBC and cancel the Imus show.

-Um it didn't go well because it is pouring here.
+It didn't go well because it is pouring here.

 It is wet and it is cold.

-They couldn't get I heard the horns.
+They couldn't get, I heard the horns.

 Nobody will be around Saturday at noon, but you wait.